Developing and Producing Therapeutics and Vaccines

 Learn more about manufacturing nanoemulsions with Microfluidizer® Technology to achieve a superior drug delivery carrier.

-A special group of liposomes formulated to carry generic materials (lipofection) are composed of cationic lipids.
+A special group of liposomes formulated to carry genetic materials (lipofection) are composed of cationic lipids.
 These liposome/nucleic acid complexes are often referred to as lipoplexes.
-Lipoplexes were originally designed to transfer DNA to cells for cancer therapy where the DNA was effectively protected from damage and delivered to its targeted cells with controlled release by lipoplexes.
+Lipoplexes were originally designed to transfer DNA to cells for cancer therapy where the DNA was effectively protected form damage and delivered to its targeted cells with controlled release by lipoplexes.

 Lipid nanoparticles (LNPs) are a promising drug delivery platform due to their capabilities of encapsulating proteins, nucleic acids and amino acids antigens and deliver them to target locations.
 LNPs are composed of four key ingredients including cationic/ionizable lipids, structure/helper lipids (e.g., phospholipids), cholesterol, and PEG lipid.
 These four ingredients form a highly efficient delivery system that protects different kinds of nucleic acids, including mRNA, and delivers it to the intended location.